-The Cure are an English rock band who formed in Crawley in 1976.
-While the line up has changed several times, lead singer and songwriter Robert Smith remains the only constant member.
+The Cure is an English rock band that formed in Crawley in 1976.
+While the lineup has changed several times, lead singer and songwriter Robert Smith remains the only constant member.

 Bursting forth from the post-punk and new-wave movements of the '80s, Smith's increasingly dark appearance and music has led to The Cure being cited as a founder of gothic rock.
 Robert Smith briefly pulled a double shift each night by played guitar with Siouxsie and the Banshees when the Cure supported them on their Join Hands tour of England, Northern Ireland, and Scotland.

-The outfit have release 13 studio albums including Disintegration via Fiction Records, which saw the band achieve worldwide stardom.
+The outfit has released 13 studio albums including Disintegration via Fiction Records, which saw the band achieve worldwide stardom.